galanodel2010/ee462/Project_3/README.md

 # Part II :(30 pts)

-### Part II Deadline: 12/05/2017 03:59
+### Part II Deadline: 16/05/2017 03:59

 ## Part C: Modeling and open loop control

-1. Design an **open loop control system (Volts/Hertz)** for your motor drive.
+1. Design an **open loop control system (constant Volts/Hertz)** for your motor drive.
 The control system should be capable of:
-  * Soft-start the motor
+  * Soft-starting the motor (the starting current should not exceed twice of the rated current).
-  * Control the speed with a given reference
+  * Control the speed with a given reference input.

 Note that, this design includes selection of **switching frequency**.
 2. Calculate the **control variables** and the **actual operating speed** for the following conditions, at steady state.
-You can utilize the model in Part A.
+You can utilize the model you built in Part A.
   * Forward motoring, rated load torque, rated speed
   * Forward motoring, rated load torque, half of the rated speed
   * Forward motoring, half of the rated load torque, rated speed